ambewas/react-introduction/step_3/chapter_3.md

   },
 ```

-`_handleChange` receives an event `e` as it's argument.
+`_handleChange` receives an event `e` as the first argument.
 We can use this to capture the different input values, and save them on the component state.

 Remember, to mutate state, you need to use the `this.setState()` method and pass in a new state object as the first parameter.